 Thermaquatica, LLC was created to commercialize Oxidative Hydrothermal Dissolution (OHD).
 OHD is a novel technology for the conversion of coal, biomass and other organic solids, into low molecular weight products useful for production of synthetic polymers and for other applications including fuel production.
 The technology was developed at and patented by Southern Illinois University Carbondale (SIUC) with support from the Illinois Clean Coal Institute.
 OHD is an entirely novel approach to processing solid organic materials with the potential to enable the use of coal and biomass as a replacement for petroleum-derived raw chemical feed stocks and liquid fuels.
 It also can be applied to very crude hydrocarbon mixtures such as those associated with tar sands and oil shale.

 OHD works by reaction of organic solids with small amounts of oxygen in high-temperature, high-pressure, water.
 The process breaks up the underlying macromolecular structure, resulting in the generation of low molecular weight, water-soluble products.
 Complete conversion of coal and biomass is readily achievable with 70-90% recovery of the original carbon as water soluble products.
 As a raw material for the manufacture of commodity chemical feedstocks, coal is less than 10% the cost of petroleum and is more than 10 times as abundant.
 Biomass wastes derived from agriculture and forest products are also abundant and inexpensive.
 This wide raw material price differential creates a significant strategic opportunity for the company, opening new markets for domestic coal resources and agricultural wastes and reducing dependence on imported petroleum while decoupling chemical feedstock price and availability from volatile petroleum markets.
 Dr. Ken B. Anderson, professor of Geology at SIUC, is founder and CSO of Thermaquatica.
 He developed the OHD concept, and has served as principal investigator on R&D grants funded by the State of Illinois to explore the concept and develop the fundamental technology.
-Dr. John P. McAlister, an Entrepreneur in Residence at Nidus and serial entrepreneur, is CEO for Thermaquatica.
-For more information, please contact Dr. McAlister at email@example.com
+Dr. John P. McAlister, formerly an Entrepreneur in Residence at Nidus and serial entrepreneur, is CEO of Thermaquatica.
+For more information, please visit the website at www.thermataquatica.com

 X-tend Energy, LLC